 Pirate Themed Wedding Photographs at Lulworth Castle Wedding Venue in Dorset

 We love shooting Lulworth Castle wedding photographs, this pirate themed wedding has to be seen to be believed!
+After meeting for their Durlston Country Park engagement photos we were excited to be photographing their wedding.

 We arrived at The Lindens, a manor house in Lulworth on the morning of this fun and rum filled, pirate themed wedding.
 The bride and groom’s party’s were in the house.
 The bride’s confined to the upstairs large bedroom and the groom’s downstairs.